EPCCed/dirac-docs/docs/tursa-user-guide/connecting.md

     ssh username@tursa.dirac.ed.ac.uk

-* Before 13 Feb 2024: You will first be prompted for your machine account password.
-Once you have entered your password successfully, you will then be prompted for the passphrase associated with your SSH key pair.
-* After 13 Feb 2024: You will first be prompted for the passphrase associated with your SSH key pair (if it is not already added to a local SSH Agent) and then for your TOTP.
+You will first be prompted for the passphrase associated with your SSH key pair (if it is not already added to a local SSH Agent) and then for your TOTP.

 You need to enter both credentials correctly to be able to access Tursa.